NewOldMax/python-blog/README.md

 user@host $ docker-compose up
 ```

-And head over `http://localhost:1337` and you should see an IP address.
+And head over `http://localhost` and you should see the app.